E-C-Shackelford/frontendmentor-loopstudios-landing-page/README.md

 - Implementing hover states for all interactive elements on the page.

-- Create a functional, accessible menu toggle that toggles between open and closed states, with a sliding navigation list panel for improved usability on mobile screens.
+- Creating a functional, accessible menu toggle that toggles between open and closed states, with a sliding navigation list panel for improved usability on mobile screens.

 ### Additional Features

-To further test my SCSS and JS skills, I implemented a dynamic nav on scroll, which wasn't part of the original challenge.
+To further test my SCSS and JS skills, I implemented a dynamic nav that changes on scroll, which wasn't part of the original challenge.
 I added additional JS to change the appearance of the navbar when a user scrolls the page to improve user experience and practice working with JS for scroll-based interactions.

 ### Screenshot